-As the College is developing rapidly, the web site changes are under way.
-You will see these changes by the end of October, these will then be followed by substantial improvements to the site.
+As the College is developing rapidly, the website changes are under way.
+You will see start to see these changes by the end of October.
 WATCH THIS SPACE!read more

 Cambridge Islamic College’s mission is to produce a generation of independent Islamic scholars and thinkers who are at the same time working professionals contributing to the wider British society.
 Cambridge Islamic College is committed to bridging the disconnect between mainstream secular education and specialised Islamic studies.
 It puts particular emphasis on attracting bright, capable students who are already professionals or on the way to becoming professionals.
 It expects its graduates to be active as role models in their communities, respected both for their knowledge of the religion and for the flexibility, realism, and independence of mind with which they apply it.
 In this way they will inspire others to combine the practice of Islam with a positive concern to use their personal and professional skills for the benefit of the whole society.